capital-G/highlightjs-supercollider/README.md

 ## Development

+As the build process is rather complex (see <https://github.com/highlightjs/highlight.js/blob/main/extra/3RD_PARTY_QUICK_START.md>) this repository relies on Docker and make to create deterministic builds on any platform.

+### Start development in server

 `make dev`

 Alternative: Start a local development server via `python3 -m http.server` and access the `test/index.html` file on <http://127.0.0.1:8000/test/index.html>.